IrynaY/kottans-frontend/README.md

 ## A Tiny JS World

-Reviewed and approved by @OleksiyRudenko
+[Code base](https://github.com/IrynaY/a-tiny-JS-world/blob/populate-world/index.js) Reviewed and approved by @OleksiyRudenko

 I learned the nuances of copying objects in JS, the basic principles of OOP (abstraction, inheritance, encapsulation, polymorphism) and how they work in JS .